sablier-labs/EIPs/EIPS/eip-draft_mna.md

 the NTs while retaining its unique status of the only NT that can be used to pay for EVM gas.
 The `MINT`, `BURN`, `BALANCEOF`, and `CALLVALUES` opcodes are introduced to control the supply of NTs and query an account's NT balances.
-The `CALL2`, `DELEGATECALL2`, `CALLCODE2`, `NTCREATE`, `NTCREATE2` opcodes are introduced to handle the transfer of NTs and NT-infused contract creation, respectively.
+The `CALL2`, `DELEGATECALL2`, `CALLCODE2`, `NTCREATE`, `NTCREATE2` opcodes are introduced to handle the transfer of NTs and the NT-infused contract creation, respectively.
 Existing opcodes and transactions are adapted to refer to the default NT, which is `ETH`.
 A new transaction type is introduced in which the `value` field is replaced with a collection of (`token_id`, `token_amount`) pairs.